learn-co-curriculum/careers-phone-and-video-virtual-interviews/README.md

-# Phone and Video Interviews
+# Phone and Video/Virtual Interviews

-It is almost certain that during your job search you will do a phone or video interview.
-Even if you’re interviewing for a company in the city where you live you’ll very likely find your first (or second) round interviews via phone screen or video interview.
+It is almost certain that during your job search you will do a phone or video/virtual interview.
+Even if you’re interviewing for a company in the city where you live you’ll very likely have your first (or second) round interviews via phone screen or video/virtual interview.

-In interviews where you can’t physically bring yourself into the interview space, you won’t be able to rely on nonverbal communication to help you in building rapport with your interviewer or in conveying how qualified and interested you are in the job.
-Because of this, it’s important for you to know how to emphasize the things that do play a role in making you sound like an attractive candidate.
+In interviews where you can’t physically bring yourself into the interview space you won’t be able to rely on nonverbal communication to help you in building rapport with your interviewer, or in conveying how qualified and interested you are in the job.
+Because of this, it’s important for you to know how to emphasize the things that do play a role in making you look and/or sound like an attractive candidate.

 Be excited and take it seriously.
 It takes just as much prep work as going to a physical interview.
+The more energy and enthusiasm you bring the better.

 ## Phone Interview Preparation Checklist